-The constitution of company is a compilation of the rules, regulation, laws, and the like, which need to be adhered to strictly while performing regular business.
-The constitution spells out the rights, powers, obligations and duties that are mandatory to be executed by the company - the board of directors and the shareholders.
+The constitution of company is a compilation of the rules, regulation, laws, and the like, which need to be adhered to strictly when performing regular business.
+The constitution spells out the rights, powers, obligations and duties that are mandatory to be executed by the company - the Board of Directors and the shareholders.
 In other words, the constitution regulates the activities and offers guidelines for the whole spectrum of activities executed by the company.
 Officially, the constitution of a company is known as memorandum and articles of association or M&A in Singapore.

-Barring a a few compulsory provisions, etc, the Companies Act does not point out what should be included in the constitution.
+Barring a a few compulsory provisions, the Companies Act does not point out what should be included in the constitution.
 However, as a matter of fact, it specifies diverse rules with respect to the day-to-day affairs of the company.
-This also includes rights of shareholder and rules with respect to shareholders' conduct, rules on share transfer.
+This also includes rights of shareholder and rules with respect to shareholders' conduct, as well as rules on share transfer.

-Further, according to the Companies Act, it is mandatory to have a separate section on Name, clause for registered office, Liability Clause, subscriber clause, capital clause, rules, objects clause.
+Further, according to the Companies Act, it is mandatory to have a separate section for the name, clause for registered office, Liability Clause, subscriber clause, capital clause, rules, and objects clause.

-Rules should be framed with respect to shares, meetings, secretary, directors, financial statement, common seal, capitalization of profits and reserves, dividends and reserves, notices, winding up, indemnity.
+Rules should be framed with respect to shares, meetings, secretary, directors, financial statements, common seal, capitalization of profits and reserves, dividends and reserves, notices, winding up, and indemnity.

 These rules are not exhaustive.
 Companies have to enforce the rules mentioned in their constitution.